 But after spending the past few weeks with it, I’ve become a believer.
 A preacher of the Ducati gospel according to XDiavel S. Hallelujah!

 The first thing you notice when walking up to the XDiavel S is the very un-Ducati layout.
 Gone is the upright and hunched seating position of classic Ducati race bikes.
 The XDiavel S is long and low, and resembles those Harley-Davidsons passed along the highway.
 Foot pegs, along with clutch and brake, are forward of the 1,262cc longitudinal twin-cylinder engine.
 Likewise, Ducati’s normal clip-on-style handlebars have been replaced with a set that reaches further toward the rear of the motorcycle.
 Additionally, the seat is low, comfortable, and ready for long hauls with a passenger.
 Very un-Ducati.

 It’s a wild first take and, again, it reinforces the thought that this motorcycle cannot work.
 Ducati and cruiser are mutually exclusive.
-And honestly, for the first couple days, I maintained those thoughts.
+And honestly, for the first couple of days, I maintained those thoughts.
 My brain just couldn’t get over cruiser Ducati.
 Everything just felt out of place, from the seating position to the handling.
 Eyes see Ducati, muscles felt cruiser, and neither were cooperating with one another.
-It took a couple days away from the XDiavel S to come to not just an understanding, but the appreciation this motorcycle so rightly deserved.
+It took a couple of days away from the XDiavel S to come to not just an understanding, but the appreciation of this

 Ducati didn’t build a Harley-Davidson-like cruiser.
 The Italians built a Ducati cruiser.
 It is it’s own category.